- SDK white-label: the Yuno Web SDK loaded from a foreign host, verifying the renamed globals, events, and DOM tokens.

 Resolution order at boot

-SDK_MAIN_JS explicitly is the only way to skip the upstream fetch entirely — useful when versions.json is unreachable, you want a deterministic startup, or the upstream’s latest is not what you want to test against.
+SDK_MAIN_JS explicitly is the only way to skip the upstream fetch entirely.
+This is useful when versions.json is unreachable, you want a deterministic startup, or the upstream’s latest is not what you want to test against.

 Format

 /v and contain /main.js for normalization to work.
-If the regex does not match, the path is used for template injection but version rewriting is disabled.
+If the regular expression does not match, the path is used for template injection but version rewriting is disabled.

 Common use cases